viniciusoyama/component_party/README.md

 <%= Header(name: 'John') %>
 ```

 By default we will use our own view model.
-But if you pass a `custom_view_model` attribute as `true` the rendering process will look for a class following all the Rails naming conventions.
+But if you pass the `custom_view_model` options as `true` the rendering process will look for a class following all the Rails naming conventions.

-Also, if you want, you can pass any class to be used as a view model.
+Also, you can use any class as a view model.
 Instead of `true` just use the class itself:

 ```html
 <%